 Money Raised: 800,000 dollars

 The 19th Annual Dining by Design combined a worthy cause and exceptional design into a four-day event that hosted 2,000 people at the two fundraisers and 45,000 throughout the week.
 The premier fundraiser featured table-top designs from almost 40 local and international designers, architects, manufacturers and retail brands.
-Each table sponsor transformed a raw space into a dining display, featuring vibrant colors, their latest products and a variety of themes — many tying in cause-related messaging raise further AIDS awareness.
+Take note of this gala idea: Each table sponsor transformed a raw space into a dining display, featuring vibrant colors, their latest products and a variety of themes — many tying in cause-related messaging raise further AIDS awareness.

 Location: The Geraghty, Chicago